 The biggest reason to choose a passive soundbar would be for the pricing benefit.
 Almost always, a passive soundbar with similar speaker quality to an active soundbar will be cheaper.
 This can be especially true if you are using a soundbar in place of front speakers, and if you already have a receiver and amplifier.
 This makes it a great budget pick overall, but also makes it an ideal starting piece to your home theater as it will be a significant upgrade to a television speaker for a low cost.

 Better sound quality is another thing to consider when looking at passive soundbars versus active soundbars.
-While the lower price, of course, allows you to potentially buy a soundbar with better quality speakers, it also allows you to add speakers to your set up.
+While the lower price, of course, allows you to potentially buy a soundbar with better quality speakers, it also allows you to add speakers to your setup, additionally, as we explained in our guide, just make sure that you disable your TV’s default speakers because there’s no sense in having inferior speakers involved.
 Multiple speakers with surround sound positioning almost always have better sound quality than just a soundbar.
 Since active soundbars usually have receivers and amplifiers that are not compatible with outside speakers, you need to make it your whole set up.
 Also of note, a separate receiver is often higher quality than the receiver that you would get inside of your active soundbar.

 Something to consider is the idea of future-proofing your home theater.
 This is especially true if you plan on investing a lot into a home theater that you want to last a very long time.
 If your sound system centers around a good receiver, multiple speakers, and a passive soundbar, then you are able to upgrade individual parts without too many compatibility issues.
 If you decide to invest all of your home theater quality into a single very expensive active soundbar, you risk putting all of your eggs into one basket.
 If the active soundbar goes faulty, then usually the whole piece of equipment is unusable.
 There are insurance policies to cover this, but it is an additional cost to think about.